 The three key exceptions to this trend were the 1976 Libyan-sponsored Tripoli agreement, the 1996 Autonomous Region of Muslim Mindanao (ARMM) agreement with the Moro National Liberation Front (MNLF) and the signing of the Comprehensive Agreement on the Bangsamoro (CAB) in March 2014.
 The CAP was to create a Bangsamoro political entity in place of the ARMM.
 The 2014 agreement was derailed by the Mamasapano Incident of January 2015 when more than 40 elite police troops were killed in an ambush.

-Stalled and Failed Peace Efforts
+Failed Peace Efforts

 The political agreement between the Philippine Government and the MNLF breakaway, the Moro Islamic Liberation Front (MILF), was to be legislated into law through the Bangsamoro Basic Law (BBL) by Congress.
 Congress did not proceed with the passage of the BBL even though it was the Philippine Government that unilaterally violated the CAB.
 The congressional action was mainly motivated by its unwillingness to endorse the peace deal and to the then forthcoming national elections scheduled in 18 months’ time.
 This made the BBL into a political football to gain votes.